DFIR-ORC/fastburn/doc/en/usage.md

 **Note**  If a file is not a valid archive, it is ignored, but processing continues.

 #### Option details
+* `info` : activate the first level of traceability on STDERR
 * `debug`: activates the second level of traceability on STDERR
 * `trace`: activates the maximum level of traceability on STDERR
 * `whitelist`: allows you to specify a file of markers to be highlighted